A Local Singularity Analysis for the Ricci Flow and its Applications to Ricci Flows with Bounded Scalar Curvature: Introduction

 \subsection{Acknowledgements.}

-We would like to thank Andrea Malchiodi, Miles Simon and Peter Topping for their interest and several stimulating discussions at an early stage of this project.
+We would like to thank Andrea Malchiodi, Miles Simon and Peter Topping for their interest, comments and several stimulating discussions.
+We also thank an anonymous referee for some insightful remarks that improved our presentation.
 The first author has been supported by the EPSRC grant EP/S012907/1.